- Agency and Board Meeting Information

 Must have fully completed the entire sentence, including parole, probation, and post-imprisonment supervision, or have five years of continuous success on probation or parole.

 Federal or Other State Pardons

 The Governor cannot pardon federal convictions or convictions from other states.
 If you are seeking a pardon for a conviction in another state, contact that state.
 If you are seeking a pardon for a federal conviction, contact the Office of the Pardon Attorney, U.S. Department of Justice, 1425 New York Ave., N.W.
 Suite 1100, Washington, D.C.
 20530 (202) 616-6070.

 For more information on expungement, visit the Oklahoma State Bureau of Investigation's Expungement Questions page on their website.

 Although pardons can only be granted by the Governor, the Board receives the information necessary to fulfill its statutory role of preparing a pardon packet and issuing a recommendation to the Governor.
 Following are the instructions for completing a pardon application:

 APPLICANTS SHOULD KEEP A COPY OF ALL SUBMITTED DOCUMENTS!

-Once the letter is forwarded for pre-pardon investigation, the applicant will receive notification.
+Once the application is forwarded for pre-pardon investigation, the applicant will receive notification.
 You may also continue to login to the website to check the status of your application.